srforever/giro3d/GOVERNANCE.md

 - Hire a service company: there are service companies supporting and developing Giro3D, and you can hire them to develop the product
 - Directly contribute: you can assign one of your developer to work on Giro3D, making direct contributions

 Funding the project allow organizations to assign manpower to the items of the roadmap which are top priority for them.
-While contributions are always subject to the rules of meritocraty stated above, funding the project is a way to enhance the project in a specific direction, while preserving its independence.
+While contributions are always subject to the rules of meritocracy stated above, funding the project is a way to enhance the project in a specific direction, while preserving its independence.

 ## References